xbmc/repo-plugins/plugin.image.iphoto/README.txt

 * Keywords
 * Ratings

+Your iPhoto library can reside locally (on the machine on which you run XBMC) or can be located on a network share.

 Configuration
 =============
 The plugin needs to know where your AlbumData.xml file is.
-If you haven't explicitly pointed iPhoto to a non-standard library location, the default of "~/Pictures/iPhoto Library/AlbumData.xml" should work fine.
+If you haven't explicitly pointed iPhoto to a non-standard library location, the default of "~/Pictures/iPhoto Library" should work fine.
 Otherwise, please enter in the correct path in the plugin's settings dialog.

 The iPhoto plugin can also be configured to ignore certain album types.
 It is currently hard-coded to ignore albums of type "Book" and